system76/tech-docs/src/models/thelio-astra-a1-n1/internal-overview.md

 ![Internal overview (left side - electronics)](./img/internal-left-electronics.webp)

-- CPU heatsink is highlighted in yellow
+- CPU heatsink is highlighted in cyan
 - RAM slots are highlighted in green
-- 2.5" SATA slots are highlighted in pink
+- CMOS battery is highlighted in pink
+- Thelio Io daughterboard is highlighted in
-- M.2 slots are highlighted in cyan
+- M.2 slot is highlighted in red
-    - M.2 slots are undearneath the M.2 heatsinks
-- GPU slot (PCIe 5.0 x16) is highlighted in red
+- GPU is highlighted in yellow
-- PCIe 4.0 x4 (top) & PCIe 3.0 x4 (bottom) slots are highlighted in white
-- Power supply is highlighted in maroon
+- Power supply is highlighted in orange
-- Bottom case fan is highlighted in orange
+- Bottom case fan is highlighted in white

 ## Right side overview: